 Postgraduate Professional Development

-Postgraduate Professional Development is a new way of learning from The College of Medicine and Veterinary Medicine, aimed at working professionals who want to advance their knowledge through a postgraduate-level course, without the time- or financial-commitment of a full Masters, Diploma or Certificate.
+At the University of Edinburgh, you can choose to study single or multiple courses via the Postgraduate Professional Development (PPD) scheme.
+PPD is aimed at working professionals who want to advance their knowledge through a postgraduate-level course(s), without the time or financial commitment of a full Master’s Degree, Postgraduate Diploma or Postgraduate Certificate.